loyada/typedpy/docs/serialization.rst

 * If you create a completely new field type, that is not based on the predefined classes in Typedpy, it is not guaranteed to be supported.
 For example - if you define a custom field type using :func:`create_typed_field`, it is not supported

-* If you are serializing a Structure with a property of type :class:`Anything` , it

 Functions